john-heyer/john-heyer.github.io/_posts/2024-01-15-tiny-summaries.md

 models just by taking their time :smile:.

 Instead of including a human-in-the-loop to "perform task more accurately" -- as in MMLU -- it's "help me perform this task quickly, without sacrificing too much accuracy".
-Compared to humans, even the largest of models are already _good_ at fast.
+Compared to humans, even the largest of models are already _good at fast_.
 This task might only be a proper sandwich under a relatively small window of time constraints.
 I don't mean to argue that these techniques are not useful -- doing tasks quickly has its merits -- but how might you transfer these demonstrations to produce an aligned model (i.e., one that performs better on the task _without_ further intervention)?
 Let's assume that we have a way to effectively transfer